HydraRetro/Etch-a-Sketch/README.md

 Day 3:
 - Refactoring code
-- Getting really frustrated with myself for spending so many hours trying this only to see people completing it in ~30mins.
+- Changed buttons to be color select and erase.
+- Added input per the Odin project requests.
+- Added an input warning if value is not correct
+- Styled input and button

+# About
 Created by HydraRetro.
+The Odin Project 2023.